piyushAgrawal44/gitgallery_angular/README.md

 ## Assignment Details
 I have implemented this assignment using the Angular framework only, as instructed.
 Additionally, I forked the provided repository and worked on my assignment within the forked repository only.
 I have also written test case for 1 service and 1 component.
 Along with this I have implemented skeleton loader, GET API caching etc as per the instruction.

-## I have written Test Case for
-Service - services/fetch-user.service
-component - pagination component

 ## Features
+- **Search Users**: Easily search for public github profiles by entering keywords or phrases.
 - **Search Repositories**: Easily search for repositories by entering keywords or phrases.
 - **View Repository Details**: Get detailed information about each repository, including the owner, description, name,and more.
-- **Explore Trending Repositories**: Discover trending repositories across different programming languages and categories.
 - **User-Friendly Interface**: Intuitive and responsive user interface for seamless navigation and interaction.

+## How to use this software
+- When you open this page (https://gitgallery-angular-piyush.netlify.app/) so you are on user listing page.
+Here you can search for any user name.
+- Then click on any user for which you want to see repos.
+When you click so you are redirected to repos listing page of that user.
+Here you can search any public repos keyword.
+Also from top search bar you can directly change username also.

 ## Technologies Used
 - **Angular**: Frontend framework used for building the application.
 - **GitHub API**: Integration with the GitHub API to fetch repository data.
 - **HTML/CSS/JavaScript**: Standard web technologies for structuring, styling, and scripting the application.
 - **Tailwind CSS**: Used Tailwind css for modern appealing UI

+## I have written Test Case for
+Service - services/fetch-user.service
+component - app/components/pagination-component

 ## Installation
 To run GitGallery locally, follow these steps: